-CEO took a brief hiatus from the semiconductor world to work with Nortel Networks in the telecom industry during its bankruptcy.
+13. The principals of Bell Semic all worked at Bell Labs' Allentown facility, and have continued the rich tradition of innovating, licensing, and helping the industry at large since those early days at Bell Labs.
+For example, Bell Semic's CTO was an LSI Fellow and Broadcom Fellow.
+He is known throughout the world as an innovator with more than 300 patents to his name, and he has a sterling reputation for helping semiconductor fabs improve their efficiency.
+Bell Semic's CEO took a brief hiatus from the semiconductor world to work with Nortel Networks in the telecom industry during its bankruptcy.
 His efforts saved the pensions of tens of thousands of Nortel retirees and employees.
 In addition, several Bell Semic executives previously served as engineers at many of these companies and were personally involved in creating the ideas claimed throughout Bell Semic's extensive patent portfolio.

-14. On information and belief, Phison has its principal place of business and corporate headquarters at No. 1, Qunyi Rd., Zhunan Township, Miaoli, 35059 Taiwan.
-On information and belief, Phison develops, designs, and/or manufactures products in the United States, including in this District, according to the '803 and '989 processes/methodologies; and/or uses the '803 and '989 patented processes/methodologies in the United States, including in this District, to make products; and/or distributes, markets, sells, or offers to sell in the United States and/or imports products into the United States, including in this District, that were manufactured or otherwise produced using the patented process.
-Additionally, Phison introduces those products into the stream of commerce knowing that they will be sold and/or used in this District and elsewhere in the United States.
+14.On information and belief, NXP has a place of business in this District at Innovation Drive, Suite 150, San Diego, CA 92128.
+On information and belief, NXP develops, designs, and/or manufactures products in the United States, including in this District, according to the Lakshmanan patented process/methodology; and/or uses the Lakshmanan patented process/methodology in the United States, including in this District, to make products; and/or distributes, markets, sells, or offers to sell in the United States and/or imports products into the United States, including in this District, that were manufactured or otherwise produced using the patented process.
+Additionally, NXP introduces those products into the stream of commerce knowing that they will be sold and/or used in this District and elsewhere in the United States.